Topological Josephson parametric amplifier array: A proposal for directional, broadband, and low-noise amplification: Directional amplification from edge states of extended Hamiltonian

 \section{Directional amplification from edge states of extended Hamiltonian}

-In this appendix, we give details on the fundamental relation between the edge states of the extended Hamiltonian ${\cal H}(\omega)$ in Eq.~(\ref{Hext}) and the topological amplification properties of the system, such as the exponential dependence of the Green's functions.
-A more extended description of this theoretical framework can be found in our previous work \cite{ramos_topological_2021}.
+In this Appendix, we give details on the fundamental relation between the edge states of the extended Hamiltonian ${\cal H}(\omega)$ in Eq.~(\ref{Hext}) and the topological amplification properties of the system, such as the exponential dependence of the Green's functions.
+A more extended description of this theoretical framework can be found in our other works \cite{ramos_topological_2021,GomezLeon2022}.

-The starting point of our formalism is the expression of the Green's function matrix $G(\omega)=(\omega-H_{\rm nh})^{-1}$ by means of of the following singular value decomposition (SVD):
+The starting point of our formalism is the expression of the Green's function matrix \tr{$G(\omega)$ in Eq.~(\ref{eq:GreensFunctionMatrix})} by means of the following singular value decomposition (SVD):

 Here, $U(\omega)$, $V(\omega)$, are unitary matrices and $S(\omega)$ is a semi-positive diagonal matrix, $S(\omega)_{n m} = \delta_{nm} E_n(\omega)$.
 Using this decomposition we can write,

 where $E_n(\omega)\geq 0$ are singular values, whereas $\vec{u}^{(n)}(\omega)$ and $\vec{v}^{(n)}(\omega)$ are the associated singular vectors given by the columns of $U(\omega)$ and $V(\omega)$, respectively.
 As originally demonstrated in Ref.~\cite{porras_topological_2019}, the quantities $E_n(\omega)$, $\vec{v}^{(n)}(\omega)$, and $\vec{u}^{(n)}(\omega)$ can also be interpreted as the positive eigenenergies and the associated eigenvectors of the extended Hamiltonian ${\cal H}(\omega)$ defined in Eq.~(\ref{Hext}).
 Therefore, the decomposition (\ref{Gw}) can also be obtained by solving the eigenvalue problem